15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Operations workflow automation

-Why They Stand Out: RMS Cloud's flexibility and scalability make it ideal for hotels, resorts, caravan parks, and student accommodation, with powerful features that adapt to different property types and operational needs.
+Why they stand out: RMS Cloud's flexibility and scalability make it ideal for hotels, resorts, caravan parks, and student accommodation, with powerful features that adapt to different property types and operational needs.

 2. Oracle Hospitality